judge0/judge0/README.md

 ## Quick Development Setup
 Setting up your development environment is easy thanks to [Docker](https://docs.docker.com/) and [Docker Compose](https://docs.docker.com/compose/).
 So please install those before continuing.

-Because we are running our development environent in Docker you don't need to have Ruby, Rails, PostgreSQL, Redis, etc. installed on your computer.
+Because we are running our development environment in Docker you don't need to have Ruby, Rails, PostgreSQL, Redis, etc. installed on your computer.
 You just need to:
 1. Pull [judge0/api](https://hub.docker.com/r/judge0/api/) image:
     ```
     $ docker pull judge0/api